 CN3=CN20.4036-0.0059CN2 (5)

 The AHD is parameterized and pre-calibrated by using values from different regional databases.
-Therefore, the calibration and validation processes are necessary to ensure that the model represents, as accurately as possible, the real conditions.
+Therefore, the calibration and validation processes are necessary to ensure that the model represents real conditions as accurately as possible.
 The Hydro-BID model system and its components are shown in Fig. 4.

 Figure 4.
 Hydro-BID model system

-The calibration process and validation were done by trial and error, so that the simulated flows were adjusted to the observed field flows.
-The calibration process is carried out from the most upstream watershed to the most downstream, relating the parameters obtained for the immediately preceding watershed.
+The calibration process and validation were conducted through trial and error, by adjusting the simulated flows to the observed field flows.
+The calibration process was carried out progressively from the most upstream watershed to the most downstream, with each watershed’s parameters adjusted according to? those of the watershed immediately upstream from it.
 Different metrics, including general volume error, Pearson’s correlation, modified correlation, and the Nash-Sutcliffe efficiency coefficient, were used to evaluate model performance.

-For calibration, the period from 01/01/1992 to 12/31/2004 was used because this period included dry and wet seasons; this ensured that it reflected the range of conditions in which the model was expected to operate.
-The validation was performed for a later period, from 01/01/2005 to 12/31/2009.
+For calibration, the period from 1-January-1992 to 31-December-2004 was used because it included dry and wet seasons, ensuring that the range of conditions in which the model was expected to operate was reflected.
+The validation was performed for a later period, from 1-January-2005 to 31-December-2009.
 All of the data were obtained from the El Bosque station.

 2.4.
 Climate model selection and downscaling

-The uncertainty in the selection of information sources for use in hydrological studies is a latent problem in the process of evaluating the impacts of climate change.
-In this context, this work uses different sources of information on precipitation and temperature which aims to reduce the associated uncertainty.
-This process is carried out through a comparison between local data in the period 1989 and 2005, and the data for the same period obtained from the various CORDEX and GCM models.
-This process allowed to select the best combination of global/regional data sources that better represent the climatic conditions at the watershed scale through a downscaling process.
-CORDEX was used to provide accessible, small-scale climate information to make maximum use of the domains covering all of Africa, Australia, South America, North America, and Europe, thus covering most areas of the world.
-In this way, CORDEX manages to solve the regionalization problems that arise with other models by providing more accurate information at local and regional levels to better understand the behavior of climate change and to formulate better measures of it (Duarte et al., 2018; Trzaska and Schnarr, 2014).
+The uncertainty in selecting information sources to use in hydrological studies is a an underlying? problem when evaluating the impacts of climate change.
+This work therefore aims to reduce uncertainty by comparing different sources of information on precipitation and temperature for the 19892005 period, including local data and data obtained from the various CORDEX and GCM models.
+This allowed us to select the best combination of global and regional data sources to represent the climate conditions at a watershed scale through a downscaling process.
+CORDEX was used to provide accessible, small-scale climate information to make maximum use of the domains covering all of Africa, Australia, South America, North America, and Europe, thus encompassing most areas of the world.
+As such, CORDEX manages to solve the regionalization problems that arise in other models by providing more accurate information at local and regional levels to better understand the behavior and formulate better measures of climate change (Trzaska and Schnarr 2014; Duarte et al. 2018).

-Four global models and two CORDEX experiments were considered in the selection of the climate model to be used.
-The models evaluated were CanESM2, CNMR-MR5, MPI-ESM-MR, CCSM4, and the CORDEX experiments were CORDEX CanESM2, and CORDEX MPI-ESM-MR. The models are described in Table 1.
+Four global models and two CORDEX experiments were considered when selecting the climate model.
+The models evaluated were CanESM2, CNMR-MR5, MPI-ESM-MR, and CCSM4.
+The CORDEX experiments were CORDEX CanESM2 and CORDEX MPI-ESM-MR. The models are described in Table 1.

 Table 1.
-Models of climate change evaluated
+Evaluated climate change models